 Morgan is one of the founders of the Competitive Commonwealth Fund.
 Having grown up in Fairfax County, Morgan is a Virginia local.
 His first engagement with the civic process was at the age of 8 when he began volunteering on political campaigns.
 Morgan has spent the past several years working with Democratic leaders, organizations, for and with elected officials to help create a more Democratic community in Virginia.

 He is a foodie at heart and enjoys taking time away to visit some of his favorite Virginia wineries or take advantage of the many outdoor recreational activities the Commonwealth has to offer.
 You can find Morgan on Twitter at @_morganwj.

-Jess Brown has been a union organizer at SEIU Virginia 512 for over 9 years.
+Jess Brown has been a union organizer at SEIU Virginia 512 for over a decade.
 She has organized Fairfax and Loudoun County employees, as well as Home Care providers statewide in the union.
 She helps build teams of active union members throughout the Commonwealth who grow the union, engage in political action, and hold politicians accountable once they have been elected into office.

-Her work with union members has taught her the importance and urgency of winning a Democratic majority in the Virginia House of Delegates in 2019.
+Her work with union members has taught her the importance and urgency of maintaining the Democratic majority in the Virginia House of Delegates.
 Prior to union-organizing, Jess taught English Language Arts in Title I New York City public schools.

 IRENE SHIN, BOARD MEMBER